 Every system has its pros and cons.
-When it comes to purchasing cards (known commonly as P-Card), the negative things that can happen when a company tries to implement them can often overshadow the positive.
+This is especially true when it comes to purchasing cards (known commonly as P-Cards, but also including other terms depending what the card is used for, like corporate cards, ProCards, OneCard, travel cards, and more).
+Negative things can happen when a company tries to implement them that often overshadow the positive.

 As such, you’re sure to hear and read words such as “fraud,” “misuse,” and “abuse” used in conjunction with P-Card programs.
 But while these three words all convey an incorrect usage of P-Cards, they are not the same.